Agile vs. Scrum: Is There a Difference?

 Certifications around these two subjects – Agile and Scrum – can get a little confusing.
 But, now that you know a little bit more about Agile vs. Scrum, let’s look at how you can use the Agile Methodology and the Scrum structure to improve your projects and your professional future.

-If you want to become an Agile expert with a certification, there’s only one official certification you can pursue: the Project Management Institute - Agile Certified Practitioner or PMI-ACP.
-If you have any current Agile experience or you would like to apply Agile Methodologies to your business, you should consider taking the PMI-ACP exam.
+If you want to become an Agile expert with a certification, there’s only one official certification you can pursue the PMI Agile Certified Practitioner (PMI-ACP)® certification.
+If you have any current Agile experience or you would like to apply Agile Methodologies to your business, you should consider taking the PMI-ACP® exam.
 Not only will this improve the way you manage projects, but it will also improve your resume and open up doors to new professional opportunities.

-Pay your exam fee, which is $495 for Non-PMU members, or $435 if you are a member.
+Pay your exam fee, which is $495 for Non-PMI members, or $435 if you are a member.

 Spend 1,500 hours working on Agile teams or using Agile Methodologies.
 (These hours are in addition to the 2,000 hours of general project management experience you must earn.)